Soocile/Port-Scanner/README.md

-PortScanner & OS Detector
+# PortScanner & OS Detector
-This project is a powerful, multi-functional network discovery and security auditing tool developed using C++ and the Winsock library.
-It uses low-level raw sockets to gather in-depth information about target systems on a network.
+This project is a high-performance network discovery and security auditing tool developed in C++.
+It utilizes raw sockets to gather in-depth information about target systems, including open ports and operating system details.

-Key Features
+# Key Features
-Multithreaded Port Scanning: Rapidly scans for open TCP and UDP ports on a specified IP address.
+Blazing Fast Multithreaded Scanning: Efficiently scans a target IP for open TCP and UDP ports using a multithreaded architecture.

-Service and OS Fingerprinting: Analyzes unique characteristics of incoming network packets, such as TTL (Time to Live), TCP Window Size, and TCP Options, to accurately determine the target system's operating system.
+Advanced OS Fingerprinting: Goes beyond simple TTL checks.
+It analyzes the unique signatures of inbound packets, including TCP Window Size and TCP Options, to provide a highly accurate OS guess.

-Low-Level Network Access: Capable of directly crafting and reading TCP and IP packet headers, allowing for byte-level manipulation and analysis of network traffic.
+Low-Level Network Interaction: Crafts and dissects custom TCP/IP packets at the byte level, demonstrating a deep understanding of network protocols.

-Technologies Used
+# Technologies Used
-C++: Chosen for its high performance and ability to perform low-level system access.
+C++: Chosen for its power and direct access to system resources.

-Winsock (Windows Sockets 2): The core library for network programming on the Windows operating system.
+Winsock (Windows Sockets 2): The core API for networking on Windows.

-Raw Sockets: Utilized to create and send custom TCP/IP packets, a feature that requires administrator privileges.
+Raw Sockets: Enables the creation of custom packets, a fundamental technique in network security and analysis.

-Legal and Ethical Disclaimer
+# Legal and Ethical Disclaimer
-This tool is developed for educational and research purposes only.
-The developer assumes no liability for any misuse or illegal activities performed with this tool.
+This software is for educational and ethical research purposes only.
+The developer takes no responsibility for any illegal or malicious use.

-Administrator Privileges: The program requires administrator privileges to function due to its use of raw sockets.
+Administrator Privileges: Raw sockets require administrative access to run.

-Legal Notice: Unauthorized scanning of a network is illegal in most countries.
-Please ensure you have explicit legal permission to use this tool on any network other than your own.
+Legal Warning: Scanning networks without explicit permission is illegal in many jurisdictions.
+Only use this tool on networks you own or have permission to scan.

-Ethical Use: Remember that network security tools can be dangerous in the wrong hands.
-Use this tool responsibly and ethically.
+Ethical Use: The power of this tool comes with a great responsibility.
+Please use it ethically to enhance security, not to compromise it.

-The user is solely responsible for any consequences that arise from the use of this software.
+The user assumes all liability for the use of this program.

-How to Compile and Run
+# Getting Started
-Prerequisites:
+Prerequisites

-Visual Studio 2019 or newer.
+A Windows machine with administrator privileges.

-The "Desktop development with C++" workload.
+A C++ compiler (e.g., Visual Studio 2019+).

-Compilation:
+Compilation

-Open the project folder in Visual Studio.
+Clone the repository.

-Go to the "Build" menu and build the project.
+Open the project in Visual Studio.

-Execution:
+Build the project in Release mode.

-Open Command Prompt as an administrator.
+# Usage

-Navigate to the directory containing the compiled .exe file.
+Run the compiled executable from a Command Prompt with administrator rights, providing the target IP address as a command-line argument.

-Run the program using the format PortScanner.exe <IP_Address>.
-For example:
+# Bash

-PortScanner.exe 192.168.1.1
+PortScanner.exe <IP_Address>
-Contributing
+# Contributing
-If you wish to contribute, feel free to open a "pull request" or an "issue."
+We welcome contributions!
+Please open an issue or submit a pull request if you have ideas for improvements.